Tole15/ESP32-CONNECTION/README.md

 A robotic mechanism has been developed to control the movement of a figure tracing instrument on a plane using two servo motors, and a third servo motor to control the mechanism and elevation in the z-axis.
 The working area of the mechanism is 50 cm2.
 The user controls the mechanism through a web application that presents a set of basic figures to select from.
 This mechanism allows for precise tracing of figures on the plane quickly and easily, making it suitable for educational and design applications.

+More especific:
+The Arduino IDE is an integrated development environment used for programming Arduino microcontrollers.
+It includes a code editor, compiler, and uploader for the Arduino board.

+To control an Arduino board from a web page, we can use HTML and JavaScript to create a user interface, and send commands to the board via the Serial port.
+The Serial port is a hardware interface on the Arduino board that allows us to communicate with the board over a USB cable or other serial connection.

+To send commands from a web page to an Arduino board, we need to establish a connection between the two devices.
+We can do this by running a web server on the Arduino board and connecting to it from the web page using an IP address and port number.

+In this case, we're connecting to a server running on port 80, which is the default port for HTTP traffic.
+We can use XMLHttpRequests in JavaScript to send commands to the Arduino board by making GET or POST requests to the server.

+When a button on the web page is clicked, a JavaScript function is called that sends a command to the Arduino board over the Serial port.
+The Arduino board receives the command and executes the appropriate action based on the code in its sketch.

+This can be a powerful way to control physical devices and sensors connected to an Arduino board from a web interface.
+With the right combination of hardware and software, it's possible to create complex and interactive applications that can be accessed from anywhere with an internet connection.

 INDEX FILE:

 This is a HTML webpage that allows the user to control a drawing robot using two buttons.
 The webpage is designed with a green color scheme and includes a header and footer.
 The header displays the title of the webpage, which is "Control Online de Stand The Pencil".
 The body of the webpage contains two buttons, one for drawing a rectangle and the other for drawing a triangle.
 The buttons are centered on the webpage and have a large font size.